 RR which were coached by Rahul Dravid discarded their cap, Aditya Tare, a batsman from MI pulled off a Cristiano Ronaldo celebration as he pulled his shirt over his head in celebrations.
 A match filled with emotions as it was the qualification decider, MI decided to chase.

-Corey Anderson’s hard-hitting for RR as he scored 95 not out off just 45 balls helped them reach 189 after losing 4 wickets at the end of 20 overs.
-However, Ambati Raydu rose to the occasion as he was determined to make sure MI reaches the next level.
+Corey Anderson’s hard-hitting for MI as he scored 95 not out off just 45 balls helping his side reach 195 after losing 5 wickets in just 14.4 over.
+Ambati Raydu, too, rose to the occasion as he was determined to make sure MI reaches the next level.

-MI had to chares the colossal score in 14.3 overs to make sure they move ahead on Net Run Rate (NRR).
+MI had to chase the colossal score in 14.4 overs to make sure they move ahead on Net Run Rate (NRR).

 Raydu got out on the 3rd ball of the 14th over, however, as Tare gets the strike, he hit a six on the very next ball and that’s how MI made the top 4 of the IPL 2014.